 Few African destinations can compete with Victoria Falls for sheer visual drama.
-In full, furious flood, the ‘Smoke that Thunders' as it is traditionally known, is one of the continent's most mesmerising sights, leaving visitors soaked and exhilarated at the same time.
-And the best on-foot views - so lovely that explorer David Livingstone declared they must have been gazed on by angels - are from Zimbabwe’s side of the Zambezi River.
+At its full, roaring peak, the ‘Smoke that Thunders' is one of the continent's most mesmerising sights, leaving visitors lightly soaked and absolutely exhilarated at the same time.
+The falls are on the mighty Zambezi river, which means you can see them from either Zambia or Zimbabwe.
+Arguably, the best on-foot views are from Zimbabwe’s side - so lovely, in fact, that explorer David Livingstone declared they must have been gazed on by angels.

-But while these views have won it international fame, Zimbabwe is more than just Victoria Falls: it has long been one of Southern Africa’s most rewarding safari destinations.
+But while these views have won it international fame, Zimbabwe is so much more than Victoria Falls: it is one of Southern Africa’s most rewarding big game safari destinations.

-Zimbabwe’s flagship reserve is Hwange National Park, a short drive from Victoria Falls and home to a full cast of predators as well as herds of elephant and buffalo that rival those of neighbouring Botswana.
-The wildlife of the Zambezi River – hippos, crocodiles and shy antelope – is the focus of Zimbabwe’s Mana Pools National Park, where activities include game drives and river cruises as well as canoe adventures and walking safaris.
+Zimbabwe’s flagship reserve is Hwange National Park, a short drive from Victoria Falls and home to a full cast of your favourite mammals, from lions, leopards and hyenas to big herds of elephant and buffalo, elegant antelope, giraffe and zebra.
+Add to these characters the wildlife of the Zambezi River – hippos, crocodiles and shy water buck and you're on safari in Zimbabwe’s Mana Pools National Park, where activities include game drives, canoe adventures and walking safaris.